 Our Exhibit Hall is a state of the art museum highlighting the history of Tompkins County and the Finger Lakes region thorough interactive displays with artifacts from our extensive physical archival collections.

-Our Passage Through Time walkway begins with a video representation of the Gayogo̱hó:nǫ' (generally known by the mispronunciation Cayuga) creation myth.
-This video was was made in collaboration with local representatives of the Gayogo̱hó:nǫ' Nation.
+Our Passage Through Time walkway begins with a video representation of the Gayogo̱hó꞉nǫˀ (Cayuga) creation story.
+This video was was made in collaboration with local representatives of the Gayogo̱hó꞉nǫˀ Nation.
 We collectively acknowledge that Tompkins County is located on the traditional, ancestral, and contemporary lands of Indigenous people.
 All Native American items currently on display in our museum are on loan from the Cayuga Nation.

-Our six P.L.A.C.E.
-(People, Land, Architecture, Culture, and Enterprise) Exhibit Towers each explore two local aspects of history.
+Our six Exhibit Towers each explore two local aspects of history.
 Digital displays, and pull out drawers with additional artifacts are present at each tower.
 The tower displays within the Exhibit Hall change once per year, while the tower display in the Tompkins Center atrium changes every 4 months.

 Our main attraction is our permanent exhibit of the 106 year old Tommy Plane, which visitors see as soon as they enter the hall.
 Tommy is a Thomas Morse Scout S4-B which was manufactured in Ithaca by the Thomas Morse Aviation Corporation in 1918.
 The plane was painstakingly restored by the Ithaca Aviation Heritage Foundation over 14 years, and took its centennial flight over Ithaca on September 29th 2018.
 The plane is still flight worthy, however we don't have plans to fly it again...yet.

-Explore our Story Vault, housed in one of the original bank vaults of the Tompkins Trust Company, and listen to oral histories from residents and visitors to Tompkins County.
-You can even take the time to record your own!
+Explore our Story Vault, housed in one of the original bank vaults of the Tompkins Trust Company, and listen to clips from our Oral Histories of Tompkins County archival collection.